Recycling configuration

 • Leaving a pipeline unselected means those lost deals won’t appear in Rizer

-Auto-recycle on Lost
+Auto-recycle on lost

 This setting determines what happens when a deal is marked closed-lost in HubSpot.